ant-chi/b12_capstone/index.md

 <figure class="image" align="center">
   <img src="https://un-spider.org/sites/default/files/Spectral_responses.jpg" alt="nbr">
-  <figcaption align="center">Reflectance of NIR, SWIR for burned and unburned areas </figcaption>
+  <figcaption align="center">Figure 3: Reflectance of NIR, SWIR for burned and unburned areas </figcaption>
 </figure>

 To produce a burn severity map, optimal pre and post fire images are selected based on their proximity to a fire and the presence of environmental factors that reduce image quality, like clouds, smoke, and snow.